Particular/docs.particular.net/previews/cosmosdb/transactions.md

 reviewed: 2020-09-11
 ---

-By default, the persister does not attempt to atomically commit saga data and/or business data.
+By default, the persister does not attempt to atomically commit saga data and/or business data and uses the saga id as partition key to store sagas.
 Through the use of the [Cosmos DB transactional batch API](https://devblogs.microsoft.com/cosmosdb/introducing-transactionalbatch-in-the-net-sdk/), saga data and/or business data can be atomically committed if everything is stored in the same partition within a container.

 A custom [Behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) must be introduced to identify and insert the [`PartitionKey`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.partitionkey?view=azure-dotnet) value into the pipeline context for use by storage operations that occur during the processing of a given message.